maovidal/buildroot_external_kivy/README.md

 ```

-# Configurations available
+# Extra work with the Raspberry Pi2

+*This is still work in progress*

-The following configurations are available that have been being implemented while following [this post that shows how to build Kivy running on a RP2][evgueni_post].
+The next content has been based on [this great post that shows how to build Kivy running on a RP2][evgueni_post] by [evgueni][evgueni] with the idea to extend the use of the image produced for the `Pi2`.

-The shell commands here use the `run.sh` script in case the [docker-buildroot][docker-buildroot] is used.
-Otherwise in a normal Buildroot installation, those are meant to be issued without `./scripts/run.sh`
+The shell commands here are based on the `run.sh` script in case the [docker-buildroot][docker-buildroot] is used.
+Otherwise in a normal Buildroot installation, those are meant to be issued without `./scripts/run.sh`.

 **myrpi2_defconfig**